seqan/raptor/doc/tutorial/02_layout/index.md

 Raptor works with the Interleaved Bloom Filter by default.
 A new feature is the Hierarchical Interleaved Bloom Filter (HIBF) (raptor::hierarchical_interleaved_bloom_filter).
-This uses an almost always more space-saving method of storing the bins (the HIBF is only not smaller if all bins are the same size).
-It distinguishes between the user bins, which reflect the individual samples as before, and the so-called technical bins, which merges some bins together and splits bigger ones.
+This uses an almost always more space-saving method of storing the bins (except if the input samples are all of the same size).
+It distinguishes between the *user bins*, which reflect the individual input samples, and the *technical bins*, which are physical storage units within the HIBF.
+*Technical bins* may store a single user bin, a split part of a user bin or several (merged) user bins.
 This is especially useful when there are samples of very different sizes.

 To use the HIBF, a layout must be created.